Kegel video Episode 5 in our ‘How to Kegel’ series is a complete advanced daily home work out that builds upon previous episodes.

 - Episode 4: Beginner’s Kegel Workout

 - Episode 5: Advanced Kegel Workout.

-Michelle Kenway is a Pelvic Floor Physiotherapist, author of Inside Out – the Pelvic Floor Safe Exercise Program for Women.
-Inside Out is your complete pelvic floor safe exercise weekly home workout program.
+Michelle Kenway is a Pelvic Floor Physiotherapist and author of Inside Out – the Essential Women’s Guide to Pelvic Support.
+The Inside Out exercise DVD and book show women how to exercise effectively with pelvic floor safe exercises.